adiren7/Toxic_Comments_Detector_App/README.md

 ### Toxic Comment Detection

 Next, we delve into the heart of the project: toxic comment detection.
-We've developed sophisticated machine learning models utilizing state-of-the-art techniques such as BERT and LSTM.
+We've developed sophisticated deep learning models utilizing BERT and LSTM.
 The notebook [`DarijaBert_toxic_comments.ipynb`](https://github.com/adiren7/Toxic_Comments_Detector_App/blob/main/DarijaBert_toxic_comments.ipynb) elaborates on the model training process, evaluation metrics, and performance analysis.

 ### Deployment with Gradio

 To make our solution accessible and user-friendly, we've deployed the toxicity detection model into an interactive web application using Gradio.
-Users can easily input comments and receive real-time predictions on their toxicity levels.
-No prior knowledge of machine learning is required, making it accessible to a wide range of users.
+Users can easily input Youtube video url and receive real-time predictions on their toxicity levels.
+No prior knowledge is required, making it accessible to a wide range of users.

 ## Getting Started